Changing the world byte by byte

 The term ‘big data’ is now very much a used term referring to the sheer scale of data intelligence being generated from connected assets, from which programming and analysis can lead to improved business performance.

-Our role in IoT and M2M
+Wireless Logic's role in IoT and M2M

 Since we started in 2000, our industry has evolved dramatically.
 Many of the applications we support have become more intelligent, IP-based and connected to integrated applications where data works smarter and harder.